oVirt/ovirt-site/source/feature/remotedb.html.md

 To use with remote installation, use DB_REMOTE_INSTALL=remote and configure DB_HOST, DB_PORT, DB_ADMIN, DB_REMOTE_PASS and DB_SECURE_CONNECTION values as needed.

+It is recommended to generate the answer file automatically:

+`engine-setup --gen-answer-file=`<answer file full path>

+...and then update its parameters accordingly with the installation requirements.
+After that, proceed with installation using the answer file:

+`engine-setup --answer-file=`<answer file full path>

 ### Comments and Discussion

 <Category:Feature>